apache/lucene-solr/solr/docker/Docker-FAQ.md

 -------------------------------------------------------------

-The different invocations of the Solr docker image can look confusing, because the name of the image is "solr" and the Solr command is also "solr", and the image interprets various arguments in special ways.
+The different invocations of the Solr docker image can look confusing, because the name of the image is "apache/solr" and the Solr command is also "solr", and the image interprets various arguments in special ways.
 I'll illustrate the various invocations: